-The standard approach for ocean forcing is based on an empirically derived retreat parameterisation for tidewater glaciers (Slater et al., 2019; 2020) that is forced by MAR runoff and ocean temperature changes in 7 drainage basins around Greenland.
-The forcing is illustrated as Greenland wide average of prescribed tidewater glacier retreat in Figure 1c.
-In this retreat implementation, retreat and advance of marine-terminating outlet glaciers in the ISMs is prescribed as a yearly series of maximum ice front positions (Nowicki et al., 2020a).
-This approach is a strong simplification of the complex interaction between marine-terminating outlet glaciers and ocean, for which physically-based solutions are in development but not available for all models.
-The retreat parameterisation is designed to be used in the wide variety of models under consideration.
-Uncertainty in the parameterisation is translated into a set of three ocean sensitivities (medium, high, low) covering the median, 75 % and 25 % percentiles of sensitivity parameter κ that controls the amount of retreat given ocean temperature change and ice sheet runoff (Slater et al., 2019; 2020).
+The standard approach for ocean forcing is based on an empirically derived retreat parameterization for tidewater glaciers (Slater et al., 2019, 2020) that is forced by MAR run-off and ocean temperature changes in seven drainage basins around Greenland.
+The forcing is illustrated as Greenland-wide average of prescribed tidewater glacier retreat in Fig. 1c.
+In this retreat implementation, retreat and advance of marine-terminating outlet glaciers in the ISMs are prescribed as a yearly series of maximum ice front positions (Nowicki et al., 2020).
+This approach is a strong simplification of the complex interaction between marine-terminating outlet glaciers and the ocean, for which physically based solutions are in development but not available for all models.
+The retreat parameterization is designed to be used in the wide variety of models under consideration.
+Uncertainty in the parameterization is translated into a set of three ocean sensitivities (medium, high, low) covering the median, 75 % and 25 % percentiles of sensitivity parameter κ that controls the amount of retreat given ocean temperature change and ice sheet run-off (Slater et al., 2019, 2020).
 Results are explored with the last two core experiments (Table 3).

-For some ISMs of high spatial resolution that incorporate a physical calving model, future evolution of marine-terminating outlet glacier is alternatively forced directly by changes in ocean temperature and runoff derived from the GCM and Regional Climate Model (RCM) output (Slater et al., 2020).
+For some ISMs of high spatial resolution that incorporate a physical calving model, future evolution of marineterminating outlet glacier is alternatively forced directly by changes in ocean temperature and run-off derived from the GCM and Regional Climate Model (RCM) output (Slater et al., 2020).
 Simulations performed with this submarine melt implementation are considered as a contribution to the open framework of the exercise, designed to allow exploration of novel modelling techniques that cannot be implemented in all models.
-We have decided to include model results from this open framework in our main analysis, since they represent a source of additional uncertainty in the way the forcing is applied.
+We have decided to include model results from this open framework in our main analysis since they represent a source of additional uncertainty in the way the forcing is applied.
 For this group of models, the last two experiments that sample uncertainty due to ocean forcing are not defined (Table 3).

-Model output for the ISMIP6 experiments is initially produced by the participating groups on the individual native grid of their models, then conservatively interpolated to a standard regular grid with a resolution close to the native grid for submission to our archive, and finally, conservatively interpolated to a common 5 x 5 km regular diagnostic grid for analysis.
+Model output for the ISMIP6 experiments is initially produced by the participating groups on the individual native grid of their models, then conservatively interpolated to a standard regular grid with a resolution close to the native grid for submission to our archive and finally conservatively interpolated to a common $5 \text{ km} \times 5 \text{ km}$ regular diagnostic grid for analysis.
 In a few models, the native grid is identical to the diagnostic grid.
 All results presented in this paper are based on data on the common diagnostic grid.